astronomer/docs/learn/airflow-isolated-environments.md

 :::warning

 Installing Airflow itself and Airflow provider packages in isolated environments can lead to unexpected behavior and is generally not recommended.
-See, [Use Airflow packages in isolated environments](#use-airflow-packages-in-isolated-environments).
+See [Use Airflow packages in isolated environments](#use-airflow-packages-in-isolated-environments).

 :::